w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/findable-media-alternatives.md

 status: developing
 ---

-At least one mechanism is available to help users find :term[media alternatives].
+At least one :term[mechanism] is available to help users find :term[media alternatives].